Specialise in: Corporate recovery and insolvency

 As a career path, CR&I is a strong option.
 As the population of SMEs and entrepreneurs has exploded, so too has the need for CR&I specialists to help bring struggling companies back on track, or in the worst case scenarios, wind up a failing company.

 ‘Similar to a medical professional, whose role is to help patients suffering from illness to recover, the role of CR&I is an important one,’ said Chan Joo Kee ACCA, corporate recovery associate at MIRAI Consulting in Singapore.
-‘Given that Covid-19’s impact on business is still yet to be fully comprehended, it’s vital that businesses reach out and seek assistance from the corporate recovery professionals.’

 In general, to become a corporate recovery and insolvency specialist you will need the ACCA Qualification, a minimum of several years’ experience to become grounded and extra qualifications, such as the Joint Insolvency Examinations Board exam in the UK, are also advisable.